NicholasChristopherBlake/scripts/excel-barcode-url-fetcher/README.md

 pnpm install
 ```

-5. Put your data into `data/test_data.xlsx` file, or change `getImageUrl.js` to work with another file of your choice.
+5. Put your data into `data/test_data.xlsx` file, or change `getImageUrl.js` to work with another file of your choice

 6. Run the script